carpentries/instructor-training/06-memory.md

 This topic is yet another variation on a theme from our previous topics - how do we keep ourselves from overwhelming novice learners?
-We've discussed the need to give students [mental models](02-models.html) to give structure to their knowledge, and the importance of unpacking our own expertise in order to help [make connections] (04-maps.html).
+We've discussed the need to give students [mental models](03-models.html) to give structure to their knowledge, and the importance of unpacking our own expertise in order to help [make connections] (05-expertise.html).
 Now we'll focus on some very "cognitive" theories and what they have to say about managing teaching information.
-In particular, we'll be looking at the limits of human memory and mind, and how that may impact learning.
+In particular, we'll be looking at the limits of human mind and memory, and how that may impact learning.

 ## Plus or Minus Two